 Inside was a large clear plastic bag full of what looked just like popcorn.
 The kids were disappointed to discover that it was not… I however, was more enthusiastic.
 I wanted to stuff it into a pillow case immediately, but I could tell that it was going to be a messy ordeal.
 The shredded latex consisted mostly of larger chunks about 1/2 in diameter, but a good deal of it was tiny, messy little rubber flakes.

 I waited until the next day and took it outside, prepared with a scoop and a broom.
-I was right, it was a huge mess.
+It was a huge mess.
 I tried to keep the shredded latex contained within the bag I was scooping it out of, but it got everywhere.

 Being the forgetful guy that I am, I left the bag out for my 2 year old to stumble upon.
+Thankfully he didn’t eat it.
 I’m still picking bits of it up weeks later.
 If you’re handling shredded latex, I recommend doing it somewhere where it’s easy to clean up.
 Keep it out of the grass and away from your rugs.
 It’s almost sticky, so you can’t easily sweep it up.

 Anyway… mess aside, it took about 2.75 lb. to fill my standard size 20×26″ pillow case.
 That’s heavier than most traditional fluffy pillow types like down, but it was noticeably less bulky than my molded latex pillow of the same size which weighed 3.3 lb.